 In Australia, background checks are readily available using the services of online character check agencies that provide police checks in a matter of days, and the whole process is hassle-free.
 An example of this is the following character check website http://www.australiannationalcharactercheck.com.au/ where checks can be obtained online.

 Install security cameras

-It’s not about spying on your employees, and you need to explain that the purpose of installing such monitoring equipment is to guarantee personnel safety.
+It’s not about spying on your employees, and you need to explain that installing such monitoring equipment guarantees personnel safety.
 Most men will refrain from inappropriate behavior if they know such acts will be recorded.
 Clear and simple.

 Ensuring the physical safety of your female employees